CLICK HERE to download a complete copy of the 2017 Canadian Country Music Hall of Fame Rules, Regulations and Induction Process.

 Members of the CCMA are invited throughout the year to suggest an individual or group in the category of Artist and Builder for possible induction into the Hall of Fame.
-The Member must complete the Hall of Fame Consideration Form, which can be found here, or by contacting Nikki Ryan at the CCMA at 416-947-1331 ext.
-213 or email@example.com.
+The member must complete the Consideration Form, which can be found HERE, or by contacting Kayla Gumb at firstname.lastname@example.org or 416-947-1331 ext.
+213.

-In February of each year, the Management Committee is presented with all of the completed Hall of Fame Consideration Forms submitted within the past year.
-This committee carefully reviews, validates, and ensures that each Artist and Builder brought forward for consideration qualifies for addition to the Grand List based on the current criteria (see below).
+In February of each year, the Management Committee is presented with all of the completed Consideration Forms submitted within the past year.
+This committee carefully reviews, validates and ensures that each Artist and Builder brought forward for consideration qualifies for addition to the Grand List based on the current criteria (see below).

 Once added to the Grand List, a Contender must receive 5% of the votes from the Nominating Committee for two (2) consecutive years to remain on the Grand List.
 If they do not receive 5% of the votes for two (2) consecutive years, their name will be removed from the Grand List.

-A Contender's name can be re-added to the Grand List if they are re-submitted with a Hall of Fame Consideration Form and accepted by the Management Committee.
+A Contender's name can be re-added to the Grand List if they are re-submitted with a Consideration Form and accepted by the Management Committee.

 In the case of a death, a Contender's name will be removed from the Grand List for one (1) year.
 Their name will be automatically re-added after one (1) year.
-If the death occurred after Phase 2 voting has commenced, while the Contender's name is in the Top 10, the name will stand.
+If the death occurred after Phase 2 voting of the current year voting has commenced, while the Contender's name is in the Top 10 Candidates List, the name will stand.